 As usual, this is the day that the clocks go back

-The tournament has now taken place.
-Thanks to everyone who came and helped to make it a success.
+Thanks to everyone who came and helped to make the last tournament a success.
 Results will be posted on the British Go Association web site.

 This page is left as a placeholder until we are ready to accept entries for the next Wessex.
 As always, this will be on the Sunday that British Summer Time ends.
 Please come back for details in September or watch for our announcement through the BGA.

 This is a three-round, even-game McMahon competition played to AGA rules.
 There will be 60 minutes each on the clock.
 Overtime will be 30 stones in the first five minutes and 60 stones in each subsequent five minute period.
 Komi is 7.5 points, or 0.5 points in handicap games.
 The Wessex is a Class B tournament for official rating purposes.